- 100% response rate

 HOW I PARTICIPATE IN COUCHSURFING

-I am a volunteer (ambassador) for the project in my city (9 years and counting).
-I have taken many CS'ers and travelers to town folk festivals locally and in other states because I love to show the best cultural events.
+I am a volunteer (ambassador) for the project in my city (11 years and counting).
+I have taken many CS'ers and travelers to town folk festivals No and in other states because I love to show the best cultural events.

 I have hosted, been hosted, met with locals and surfers in other cities, attended meetings and organized gatherings, camping weekends (one with 55 CSers) and a short trip to Guatemala with other 20 CSers.
 I have also taken part and helped to organize the 1st and 2nd CS National Gatherings!!!
 All the people and experiences have been great!

-Travelling; parties, parades and festivals everywhere; mexican prehispanic history, electrocumbia, dancing among live mexican Tamboras; architecture, visual art, sculpture, international organizations; volunteering; art films, shorts and documentaries; photography; astronomy; collecting sombreros, languages; surfing the net; process simulation; 3-D mechanical design, paper hot air balloons; chess; outdoor activities; paint and graphic design; concerts; culture; folk; mexican charreadas, rodeo and jaripeo...
+Travelling; photography; parties, parades and festivals everywhere; mexican prehispanic history, electrocumbia, dancing among live music; architecture, visual art, sculpture, international organizations; volunteering; art films, shorts and documentaries; photography; astronomy; collecting sombreros, languages; surfing the net; process simulation; 3-D mechanical design, paper hot air balloons; chess; outdoor activities; paint and graphic design; concerts; culture; folk; mexican charreadas, rodeo and jaripeo...

 Music, Movies, and Books

-Books: the ones about times of ancient mexican people (prehispanic times), Urantia Book, la Reina del Sur and Travel guides.
+Books: I love non-fiction books about adventures and travelers and adventurers, the ones about times of ancient mexican people (prehispanic times), Urantia Book, la Reina del Sur and Travel guides.

 Movies: Indie documentaries, shorts and videos.
 Life is beautiful, Y tu mamá también, Slumdog Millionare, Shawshank Redemption, Der Himmer uber Berlin, Gegen die Wand, The Matrix.